robinsax/canvas/docs/code/canvas.model.md

 #### as_client_parsable(self)

 Return a client parsable representation of this regular expression constraint.

 #### as_sql(self)

-Return an SQL representation of this regular expression.
+Return an SQL representation of this regular expression constraint.

 #### check(self, model, value)

 Evaluate whether `value` satisfies this regular expression constraint.

 #### check_with_throw(self, model, value)

 Call `check()` and raise a `ValidationErrors` if the check fails.
 Will raise an `UnsupportedEnforcementMethod` if `check()` is not implemented.

 Note a `ValidationErrors` will cause a canonical failure response to be sent to the client.

+#### resolve(self, column)

+Resolve this constraint as belonging to `Column`.

 ### UniquenessConstraint(Constraint)
 A constraint that enforces column value uniqueness.
 #### Methods
-#### \_\_init__(self, name, error_message)
-+ *name*:  A unique name for this constraint.
-+ *error_message*:  A human-readable error message to provide when this constraint is violated.

-Define a new constraint type.

 #### as_client_parsable(self)

 Return a client-parsable representation of this constraint for client-side validation.

 The representation should be of the format `type_name:representation`.

 A front-end validation method must then exist for `type_name`.

 #### check(self, model, value)
 + *model*:  The model object to which the check applies.
 + *value*:  The value to check, for convience.

 Return whether or not the constraint is met by the given input, or raise an `UnsupportedEnforcementMethod`.

 Implementing this method allows a single catch-all validation as opposed to the one-at-a-time validation of Postgres.

 #### check_with_throw(self, model, value)

 Call `check()` and raise a `ValidationErrors` if the check fails.
 Will raise an `UnsupportedEnforcementMethod` if `check()` is not implemented.

 Note a `ValidationErrors` will cause a canonical failure response to be sent to the client.

+#### resolve(self, column)

+Resolve this constraint as belonging to `Column`.

 ### ColumnType(object)
-A column type definition class enforcing and SQL type name, form input type, and default value.

-Column types are transparent to plugins in the majority of use cases, but can be assumed stable.
+`ColumnType`s are attributes of `Column`s that store information about the SQL representation of the type.
 #### Methods
 #### \_\_init__(self, sql_type, input_type=text, default=<object object at 0x0000000003478750>)
 + *sql_type*:  The name of this type in PostgreSQL.